blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 ## A closer look at the experiment

-Let's take a more detailed look at the experiment Zhou et al. conducted:
+Let's take a more detailed look at the experiment Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> conducted:

-Zhou et al. take a dataset, e.g., CIFAR-100, then apply a nuisance transformation, for example, random rotation, background intensity, or dilation or erosion.
+Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> take a dataset, e.g., CIFAR-100, then apply a nuisance transformation, for example, random rotation, background intensity, or dilation and erosion.
 They then remove samples from some classes until the distribution of class sizes follows Zipf's law with parameter 2.0 and a minimum class size of 5.
 The test set remains balanced, i.e., all test classes have the same number of samples.
-They then train a CNN model on this imbalanced and transformed training data.
+They then train a CNN model - for example, a ResNet - on this imbalanced and transformed training data.

-To measure the invariance of the trained model to the applied transformation Zhou et al. use the empirical Kullback-Leibler divergence between the untransformed test set and the transformed test set of each class.
+To measure the invariance of the trained model to the applied transformation Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use the empirical Kullback-Leibler divergence between the untransformed test set and the transformed test set of each class.

 <p>
 $$